jgomer2001/flowless/webapp/README.md

 https://github.com/jgomer2001/flowless/blob/main/engine/src/main/java/org/gluu/flowless/engine/model/EngineConfig.java

 you'll have to adjust it beforehand.
-Change `/home/jgomer/Downloads/jetty/jetty-base` to an already existing location in your computer (ideally an empty folder) and leave the rest (that is, `/at`).
+Change `/home/jgomer/Downloads/jetty/jetty-base` to an already existing location in your computer (ideally an empty folder) and keep the rest (that is, `/at`).

 ## Setup